Mounaammar/Graph-TimeSeries/All-in-MM-E-Posrtgres-main/README.md

 LOAD 'age';
 SET search_path = ag_catalog, "$user", public;
 ````
-- Copy and paste the query from query.sql file
+- Copy and paste the query from `query.sql`
-- (if the data could not be loaded when creating the docker container, copy paste content of the data/data.sql file in the cli directly)
+- If the seed data is missing, copy/paste `data/data.sql` into the `psql` session.